objcio/articles/2015-02-09-gpu-machine-vision.md

 The first step in detecting lines within a scene is finding the points that potentially indicate a line.
 We're looking for points on edges, and we want to minimize the number of points we're analyzing, so the previously described Canny edge detection is an excellent starting point.

 After the edge detection, the edge points are read and used to draw lines in parallel coordinate space.
-Each edge point has two lines drawn for it, one between the center and left axes and one between the center and right axes.
+Each edge point has two lines drawn for it, one between the center and left axes, and one between the center and right axes.
 We use an additive blending mode so that pixels where lines intersect get brighter and brighter.
 The points of greatest brightness in an area indicate lines.

-For example, if we start with this test image:
+For example, we can start with this test image:

 <img src="http://sunsetlakesoftware.com/sites/default/files/Objcio/MV-HoughSampleImage.png" alt="Sample image for line detection"/>

-this is what we get in parallel coordinate space (I've shifted the negative half upwards to halve the Y space needed):
+And this is what we get in parallel coordinate space (I've shifted the negative half upward to halve the Y space needed):

 <img src="http://sunsetlakesoftware.com/sites/default/files/Objcio/MV-HoughParallel.png" alt="Hough parallel coordinate space"/>